 - To wire relay and I/O contact connectors.
 (Refer to Section 2.6). - To connect or replace the battery.
 (Refer to Section 2.7). - To change S5 jumper.
 In the absence of AC power, and if S5 is installed, the LCD Backlight and iSE board will be on and running on the battery power.
 (Refer to Section 2.7).

 Disconnect the power supply before proceeding.

-Remove cover by removing 2 screws on each side.
+- Make sure the Flash memory Card is fully installed, before removing the cover, - · Remove cover, by removing 2 screws on each side.